The California Raisins: Merchandise

-Decline

-Although popular with the public, the California Raisin campaign eventually failed because its production cost the raisin growers almost twice their earnings.
-CALRAB, the organization who made the campaign, was also closed on July 31, 1994, due to disagreements with raisin producers over the fairness of required payments to the organization.

 Post-popularity and legacy

-On March 28, 1997 Entertainment Weekly published "The 50 Best Commercials of All Time" as its cover story.
+On March 28, 1997, Entertainment Weekly published "The 50 Best Commercials of All Time" as its cover story.
 The article ranked The California Raisins' premiere advertisement, "Lunchbox", at #15 with comments by ad agency executive Claude Jacques and described the Raisins as "The coolest wrinkled musicians this side of the Stones."

 The vast amount of California Raisins merchandise has made for a substantial collectors' market.
 It even led to an unauthorized collectibles guide published in 1998, cataloging the many items based on the clay characters.

 In 2002, the Food Network program Unwrapped featured a segment on The California Raisins featuring interviews with Will Vinton, David Altschul, and Mark Gustafson of Vinton Studios.
 Concept illustrations of the Raisins were also featured as interviewees discussed the characters' creation.

-In The Simpsons episode 'Tis the Fifteenth Season", The California Raisins were spoofed as The California Prunes, on a special entitled Christmas with the California Prunes.

-The comedy podcast Felix Navipod features discussion of the California Raisins on all 166 episodes of its run.

 An article published by AnimateClay.com in the late 2000s details the whereabouts of the original claymation sculptures used by Vinton Studios.
 The figures were kept in a box for several years and headed for the trash before being obtained by Webster Colcord, a former employee of Vinton.
 Several photos were taken providing a close look at the Raisins' internal armatures and detailing their extremely poor condition, including the absence of the A.C. puppet's head.

-As of the 2010s, packages of Sun-Maid Natural California Raisins still feature an updated California Raisin character.
-This figure is also included on CalRaisins.org.

-In 2010, claymation versions of the California Raisins were featured in the special Christmas episode of It's Always Sunny in Philadelphia, "A Very Sunny Christmas".

-In 2014, the California Raisins made a cameo appearance in the RadioShack Super Bowl XLVIII commercial "The '80s Called".

-In 2016, the California Raisins made an appearance in the cartoon show American Dad.
-Characters Steve and Roger go into a mall representing 1980s culture where they meet the Raisins who proclaim that they are "cursed to live forever."

-In 2017, an episode of The Simpsons called "The Cad and the Hat" included a couch gag segment featuring the California Raisins being killed by Homer.

-In 2018, an episode of The Americans called "Rififi" feature a cereal box featuring the California Raisins on the back.

-Planned film

 In 2015, it was announced that a live-action/CGI reboot of the California Raisins would be produced, with president of The Actors Hall of Fame Foundation, Rusty Citron, as one of the people behind the project.
+As of 2025, nothing ever came out of the concept, and was most likely canceled.